 - Was the problem stated in the introduction solved?
 (Ideally include a list of successfully achieved goals.) - What is the quality of the result?
 Is the problem solved for good and the mankind does not need to ever think about it again, or just partially improved upon?
-(Is the incompleteness caused by overwhelming problem complexity that would be out of thesis scope, or any theoretical reasons, This is quite common. such as computational hardness?)
+(Is the incompleteness caused by overwhelming problem complexity that would be out of thesis scope, or any theoretical reasons, such as computational hardness?)